oracle-livelabs/analytics-ai/big-data/bds-ml-oac/cleanse-data/cleanse-data.md

 1. Login to Oracle Cloud Console and open the navigation menu.
 Click **Storage**.
 Under **Object Storage & Archive Storage**, click **Buckets**.

-2. Click **Create Bucket** to create a new Object Storage bucket.

-3. From the list of buckets, click on the bucket that we created earlier **Taxi_Data**.
+2. From the list of buckets, click on the bucket that we created earlier **Taxi_Data**.
 Validate the parquet file created.

     ![](./images/object-storage-parquet.png " ")